ChocolateSoul/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 [Domain 8](#domain8-top) **Software Development Security**

+Domain 8 covers how security professionals can work to enforce sound security practices on software systems.
+The purpose of software development security is to ensure that security is built into applications early in the development lifecycles and that security-informed methodologies are used.

 [8.1](#8.1) **Understand and integrate security in the Software Develoment Life Cycle (SDLC)**

 Here's a concise summary of key points related to integrating security into the Software Development Life Cycle (SDLC):